Goals, Outcomes & Strategies

 Through well-aligned and meaningful initiatives, WSU will positively impact student success as defined by measurable increases in retention and completion across all student populations throughout their academic careers.

-- By 2025-26, at least 34% of WSU concurrent enrollment and 52% of early college high school (HS) graduates will become matriculated degree-seeking students (up from 22% and 40% respectively for spring 2020 HS graduates).
+- By AY 2025-26, at least 34% of WSU concurrent enrollment and 52% of early college high school (HS) graduates will become matriculated degree-seeking students (up from 22% and 40% respectively for Spring 2020 HS graduates).

-- Close 8-year completion gaps between the overall student population and the following student populations of interest:
+- By the end of AY 2025-26, close 8-year completion gaps between the overall student population and the following student populations of interest:

 - Low-income (Pell-eligible) students: reduce current 6% gap to a 4% gap